MaterializeInc/materialize/doc/developer/sqllogictest.md

 other directives use the extended protocol, and we needed a way to test multi-statement queries and implicit transactions.

+An optional `conn=<name>` can be added to execute the message on a named connection.
+It will be created on first use.
+This can be used to test transaction isolation or otherwise do things that require multiple connections.

 The output is one line per row, one "COMPLETE X" (where X is the number of affected rows) per statement, or an error message.